oSharpey/cyber-obsidian/year-2/HBCS/cw2.md

 Khan, Hajra et al. (2021).
 “OFFENSIVE AI: UNIFICATION OF EMAIL GENERATION THROUGH GPT-2 MODEL WITH A GAME-THEORETIC APPROACH FOR SPEAR-PHISHING ATTACKS”.
 In: Competitive Advantage in the Digital Economy (CADE 2021).
 Vol. 2021, pp. 178–184.
 DOI: 10.1049/icp.2021.2422.

 Lee, Hao-Ping et al. (2024).
 Deepfakes, Phrenology, Surveillance, and More!
 A Taxonomy of AI Privacy Risks. arXiv: 2310.07879 [cs.HC].

 NCSC (Jan.
 2024).
 The near-term impact of AI on the cyber threat.
-Tech. rep. Victoria, London, UK: National
-Cyber Security Centre.
-URL: https://www.ncsc.gov.uk/pdfs/report/impact- of- ai- on- cyber-
+Tech. rep. Victoria, London, UK: National Cyber Security Centre.
+URL: https://www.ncsc.gov.uk/pdfs/report/impact-of-ai-on-cyber-threat.pdf

-threat.pdf
+Piper, Rob (2023).
+“Explaining the Proliferation of U.S. Billionaires During the Neoliberal Period”.
+In: Class, Race and Corporate Power 11.2.
+ISSN: 23306297.

+Saheb, Tahereh (July 2022). ““ethically contentious aspects of Artificial Intelligence Surveillance: A social science perspective””.
+In: AI and Ethics 3.2, pp. 369–379.
+DOI: 10.1007/s43681-022-00196-y.

+Schneider, B (May 2023).
+“Technological unemployment in the British industrial revolution: the destruction of hand spinning”.
+In: Oxford Economic and Social History Working Papers 207.

+Signorelli, Camilo Miguel (Oct.
+2018).
+“Can Computers Become Conscious and Overcome Humans?”
+In: Frontiers in Robotics and AI 5.121.
+ISSN: 2296-9144.
+DOI: 10.3389/frobt.2018.00121.
+URL: https://www.frontiersin.org/articles/10.3389/frobt.2018.00121.

+Solove, Daniel J. (Jan.
+2006).
+“A taxonomy of privacy”.
+In: University of Pennsylvania Law Review 154.3, pp. 477–564.
+DOI: 10.2307/40041279.

+Verma, Pranshu (Mar.
+2023).
+“They thought loved ones were calling for help.
+It was an AI scam.”
+In: The Washington Post.
+URL: https://www.washingtonpost.com/technology/2023/03/05/ai-voice-scam/.

+Voth, Hans-Joachim and Bruno Caprettini (May 2017).
+“Rage against the machines: New technology and violent unrest in industrialising Britain”.
+In: VoxEu.
+URL: https://cepr.org/voxeu/columns/rage-against-machines-new-technology-and-violent-unrest-industrialising-britain.

+Yin, Leon, Davey Alba, and Leonardo Nicoletti (Mar.
+2024).
+“OpenAI’s GPT Is a Recruiter’s Dream Tool.
+Tests Show There’s Racial Bias”.
+In: Bloomberg.
+URL: https://www.bloomberg.com/graphics/2024-openai-gpt-hiring-racial-discrimination/.

+Zajko, Mike (Feb.
+2022).
+“Artificial Intelligence, algorithms, and Social Inequality: Sociological Contributions to contemporary debates”.
+In: Sociology Compass 16.3.
+DOI: 10.1111/soc4.12962